cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

 Requesting GPUs is done with the ``--gres`` option and also requires that using the ``--partition=gpuqueue`` option to select the correct queue, as described above.
-This might look as follows in an sbatch
+This might look as follows in a ``sbatch``
 script:

 .. code-block:: bash